 Muscle Disease (Muscular Dystrophy) Associations

 The Muscular Dystrophy Association https://www.mda.org/

 MDA provides services not only for muscular dystrophy, but also for numerous neuromuscular diseases, including inclusion body myositis.
 IBM patients can register with MDA to be eligible for these services.
 Over 150 MDA Care Centers, located across the US, offer specialized medical care for neuromuscular diseases.
 For many IBM patients an MDA Care Center is their best option for knowledgeable IBM medical care.
-The Muscular Dystrophy Association also has “lending closets” for loans of equipment, such as walkers and wheelchairs.
+The Muscular Dystrophy Association can assist with your equipment needs through their referral program.

 Muscular Dystrophy Canada supports people with neuromuscular disorders, including IBM.

 MDF Australia provides services for neuromuscular diseases in Australia.

 Muscular Dystrophy Association of New Zealand https://www.mda.org.nz/

 MDANZ supports over 60 neuromuscular conditions, including inclusion body myositis.

 NORD – National Organization for Rare Diseases https://rarediseases.org/about-us/

 Join the Rare Action Network and become an advocate for rare diseases!